maithgopalan/c2-dataviz-2025/content/schedule/index.markdown

  {{< schedule >}}

 {{< week-even "02-12" >}}
-  {{< description "Communication" "Refining your plots for communication.
+  {{< description "Visualizations for change over time; Visualizations for distributions; Communication of Uncertainty" "Refining your plots for communication.
 We'll discuss annotating plots, aspect ratios, scales, and a bit on theming." >}}
   {{< wrap >}}
 {{< slides "w6" >}}
 {{< /wrap >}}